 It is affirming to see some fathers pushing baby prams and taking parental leave.
 My Dad never saw the inside of a poopy diaper.
 By my generation, childcare was starting to go in a gender equal direction.
 Now I see my children parent with even more equity.
-Yet I also see family stress spinning in their homes.
+Yet, I also see family stress spinning in their homes.
 The load they carry is often heavy and overwhelming.
 My thought are with those families who are wondering how do we deal with the stress in our home?

 Mothers, fathers and families are not meant to raise their children on their own.
 Many cultures, past and present, surround families with care and guidance.
 In the Sudan and Kenya, the midwife becomes like a second mother.
 When I was born, my aunts and grandmothers took over many of my mother’s chores and remained entwined in my life until I left the farm.